gidavies/AzureIaaSInfraLab/MoveIacLab2.md

 <img src="images/Lab2_12.jpg" width="624"/>

 3. We want to provide a list of sizes that may be used.
 First that requires a new parameter in the ARM template file.
 At the end of the current parameters we will add a new VM size parameter.
-At line 40 add the following, noting that the final existing parameter needs to have a comma added after it as it is no longer the last member of the parameters array:
+At line 40 replace the virtualmachineSize section with the following, noting that the final existing parameter needs to have a comma added after it as it is no longer the last member of the parameters array:

 ```javascript
         ,